Jlance999/jlance999.github.io/_posts/2019-10-26-First Simple Programs.markdown

 categories: C
 ---

 This post will contain my takeaways from section 2 of the book, including a few simple commented programs.
-All code snipets seen within this post are available on both my repl.it and my github, usernames for both are jlance999.
+All code snipets seen within this post are available [here] (https://github.com/Jlance999/C-How-to-Program "C-How-to-Program Repo")

-II: Introduction to C Programming
+# II: Introduction to C Programming

-##Hello World
+## Hello World
 We start with the obvious first program anyone makes, simply displaying "Hello World" to the screen.

 ```c